-Each of our Exceptional Villas in Jamaica has a full staff, including a Chef who has been hand-picked by the villa owner.
+Each of our villas in Jamaica has a full staff, including a Chef who has been hand-picked by the villa owner.
 Our Exceptional chefs are some of the finest Jamaican cooks in the world.
 Some of these wonderful cooks like to stick with the more traditional type of Jamaican cooking, which in itself is a pleasure for the senses.
 Others like to venture further and experiment with international twists and turns, but always sticking to their fresh local produce and Jamaican flair which their taste buds grew up on.

 Theatrical Lunch at Hillside Villa , Montego Bay

 On arrival to the first villa of our trip “Hillside Villa at Round Hill”, Stanley the friendly and gracious butler served a wonderful lunch cooked by Natalie.
 To begin, we had a tropical fruit salad and a bowl of creamy Vichysoisse , perfect for the tropical weather, followed by a Chicken salad.
 We ate our lunch out on the balcony overlooking Montego Bay – the view was amazing.
 When we began our soup, the sun was shining, by the time we started our main course, a tropical storm had arrived which made for some spectacular viewing.
 Dinner that night was just as delicious, with a starter of Prawn & Avocado salad, followed by grilled Mahi Mahi, rice & beans.